gemadarc/gemadarc.github.io/education/school22.md

-# COVID-19

-Given uncertainties caused by COVID-19 pandemic, two plans have been developed for the summer school 2021:

-- *Plan A*: an in-person summer school at Queen's University, Kingston, Ontario, Canada
+Queen's University, Kingston, Ontario, Canada
-- *Plan B*: a series of online courses that can be taken asynchronously over 8 to 10 summer weeks

-The decision will be made spring 2021.

-# Tentative schedule for the in-person summer school
+# Tentative schedule

 - Travel on May 23 and 24 (Canadian's holiday)
 - May 25 - 27:  Summer school in Kingston (travel to SNOLAB in the afternoon of 27th)